buildingSMART/IFC4.x-IF/tests/TE01/readme.md

 2. Or:
 - There must be 1 instances of `IfcGeographicElement` in the dataset
 - There must be 1 instances of `IfcTriangulatedIrregularNetwork` in the dataset (as representation of the element above)
+    - a union of the 4 elements above

+The `IfcGeographicElement` instances shall be aggregated in `IfcSite`.

 The provided reference file follows option 1.